Screen Recording on iPad

 What is it?

 Way back (in tech terms) in 2017, Apple added a great new feature with the release of iOS 11.
-This feature, screen recording, continues in iOS 12 and gives you the ability to record whatever is happening on your device's screen, in manner of Explain Everything, but built in to iOS so that you can record in any app.
+This feature, screen recording, continues subsequent versions of iOS and iPadOS and gives you the ability to record whatever is happening on your device's screen, in manner of Explain Everything, but built in to iOS so that you can record in any app.
 Using screen recording, a student can, for example, summarise a topic area while referring to digital resources created or curated in any number of different apps.
 A teacher can offer verbal feedback on student work in any app, as well.

 What is it good for?